SeekND/YAWVR-and-BHaptics-addons/README.md

 Special notes:
 - All movement is handled by YAWVR main app under Xbox profile.
+- Records all configuration to json file
+- Requires Vjoy to create the virtual gamepad
 - I've included a profile file that contains my settings using 2 VKB joysticks
-- Records all configuration to json file
+- Remember to disable the new created vgamepad outputs in the game you are playing or you will have double inputs (from your joysticks and from your vgamepad)